unconditional love, its terms and conditions

 You really can't get this wrong.1

 Actually try out this practice!
-Say ‘hi’ at contact@stemless.org or join the WhatsApp group for an intro session, currently donation based for a limited time!
+Say ‘hi’ at contact@stemless.org or join the WhatsApp group for an intro session (with some limited free spots)!
 To support this project, subscribe here.

 Is all this talk of unconditional love and inherent wholeness too cloying?
 Does it remind you of new age positive affirmation BS?
 Let it be clear then, how terrifying this proposition is: nothing is as severe as unconditional love from every direction.
 Because then you have truly no excuse, no one to blame, for a lack of confidence in showing up as you are.